jdelgastat/RepData_PeerAssessment1/PA1_template.md

 The mean of steps taken per day is 0 steps.

-##### 12 New factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day
+##### 12 New factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.

 ```r
 Sys.setlocale("LC_TIME", "English")